backube/volsync/docs/installation/index.rst

    functionality.
 It is recommended that you use a CSI driver and StorageClass capable of snapshotting and cloning volumes.

-There are three options for installing VolSync.
+There are several methods for installing VolSync.
 Choose the option that relates to your situation.

 .. warning::